cashubtc/awesome-cashu/README.md

 - [Moksha](https://github.com/ngutech21/moksha) is a Cashu wallet and mint written in Rust.
 - [Gonuts](https://github.com/elnosh/gonuts) is a mint written in Golang.
 - [nutmix](https://github.com/lescuer97/nutmix) is another mint written in Golang.
+- [Zig](https://github.com/zig-bitcoin/coconut) is a Cashu mint written in Zig.